-A graduate of UCLA's renowned World Arts and Cultures Department, Tatiana Zamir has been dancing most of her life.
-From the moment her grandmother put her in her first tutu at three years old, creativity and movement have been center stage.
-Trained in various forms of dance from all over the world, Tatiana studied at L’Ecole de Sables, in Senegal, West Africa, and traveled to Alaska, Bulgaria, Argentina, Uruguay, Namibia, Turkey, Mexico, Israel, and Cuba as a member of the One World Dance Company.
+A UCLA graduate, Tatiana Zamir studied at L’Ecole de Sables, in Senegal, West Africa, and traveled to Alaska, Bulgaria, Argentina, Uruguay, Namibia, Turkey, Mexico, Israel, and Cuba as a member of the One World Dance Company.

-She has danced with Contra Tiempo, an urban Latin dance theater company in Los Angeles, the Marshall Dance Company, (honoring the legacy of Katherine Dunham,) Flesh & Blood, a dance theater project exploring issues of HIV/AIDS for the WAC Make Art/STOP AIDS initiative, and Santa Monica College's Folklorico and Synapse, for which she choreographed three dances: Strange Fruit, Hidden Place. and Disconnected Channel.
-Adding to her credits, she also choreographed and performed at UCLA, Was It You? for the 2005 Student Festival of Works and presented Noble Am I for her senior project and the WAC SMASH concert in 2006.
-She has trained under such artists as Ron Brown, Robert Gilliam, Liam Clancy, Peter Carpenter, Nzingha Camara, Maria Gillespie, Rennie Harris, Jeffery Paige, Karen McDonald and Babacar N’Diaye.
+She has danced with Contra Tiempo, an urban Latin dance theater company in Los Angeles, the Marshall Dance Company (honoring the legacy of Katherine Dunham,) Flesh & Blood, a dance theater project exploring issues of HIV/AIDS for the WAC Make Art/STOP AIDS initiative, and Santa Monica College's Folklorico and Synapse, for which she choreographed three dances: Strange Fruit, Hidden Place. and Disconnected Channel.
+She has trained under artists such as Ron Brown, Robert Gilliam, Liam Clancy, Peter Carpenter, Nzingha Camara, Maria Gillespie, Rennie Harris, Jeffery Paige, Karen McDonald and Babacar N’Diaye.

 Tatiana has been teaching dance for over ten years at various studios, schools and youth centers.
 Her genuine love for dance and the desire to create something for all levels led to the creation of her popular Afro-Hip Hop Dance Workout, mainly inspired by Hip Hop and West African dance.